dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-24-abundance-builds-quality-in.md

 ---
-title: Do you know that code reviews in Pair/Mob Programming are virtually free?
+title: Do you know that code reviews with Pair/Mob Programming are virtually free?
 ---